ufozone/ha-zcs-mower/info.md

 Get client key from lawn mower mobile app:

-   **:warning: Pay attention** Android recommended, because all characters are incorrectly displayed in capital letters in the iPhone app.
+   **:warning: Pay attention** Android recommended, because in the iPhone app all characters are incorrectly displayed in capital letters.

 1. Open the app on your mobile device.